 Investment requirements in the transport sector will likely accelerate

 According to recent projections, global infrastructure investment needs up to 2040 could reach US$94 trillion, in 2015 prices.
 A scenario in which current investment trends are maintained implies that only US$79 trillion will be invested, leaving a global infrastructure investment gap of US$15 trillion (Oxford Economics and Global Infrastructure Hub, 2017).
 This estimate is based on data from seven sectors in 50 countries.
 Available estimates specific to the transport sector also reveal high investment needs over the coming decades.2

 The public sector has traditionally played a key role in financing transport infrastructure.
 However, investment requirements are large and there is a growing gap between needs and actual investment.
-In many countries, financing infrastructure needs is challenged by competition with other high-priority areas for public funds, by constrained opportunities for domestic resource mobilization and by limited ability to borrow domestically or internationally.
-Alleviating the persistent transport infrastructure gap requires further mobilization of domestic resources and complementing them with additional sources, including, international debt finance, development , hybrid public-private sector solutions, among others.
+In many countries, financing transport infrastructure needs is challenged by competition with other high-priority areas for public funds, by constrained opportunities for domestic resource mobilization and by limited ability to borrow domestically or internationally.
+Alleviating the persistent transport infrastructure gap and ensuring proper service delivery require further mobilization of domestic resources (public and private), and complementing them with additional sources, including, international debt finance, development aid, as well as public-private sector solutions in the form of public-private partnerships (PPPs), among others.

 Adapting transport infrastructure in times of climate change

 UNCTAD has worked on the implications of climate change for maritime transportation since 2008, with increasing focus on climate change adaptation and resilience building for seaports and other key coastal transport infrastructure.
 In keeping with the global momentum of the 2030 Agenda for Sustainable Development and the Paris Agreement on climate change, UNCTAD is intensifying its efforts to promote sustainable and resilient freight transport infrastructure and services.3